What you need to know:

-Global card brands have indicated a desire to apply Honor All Cards to a digital environment in an effort to create an Honor all Wallets policy so that if a retailer accepts the plastic cards of one of those brands, they in turn, have to accept all digital, mobile or even fob products by the same brand no matter how it is loaded or stored.
+Global card brands have applied Honor All Cards to a digital environment in an effort to create an Honor All Wallets policy so that if a retailer accepts the plastic cards of one of those brands, they in turn, have to accept all digital, mobile, or even fob products by the same brand no matter how it is loaded or stored.

 So, if a retailer decides to accept one NFC-based wallet, and they turn on NFC wallet acceptance in their store, they may inherently end up accepting all NFC-based wallets due to card brand policies and lack of technology to distinguish between different wallets, such as Apple Pay and Google Pay.

-This ‘Honor All Wallets’ rule will cause multiple issues which will ultimately affect consumers.
+This ‘Honor All Wallets’ rule causes multiple issues that ultimately affect consumers.
 By requiring merchants to accept all devices, this rule effectively forces them to disregard many of the most important aspects of pricing, technology, security, and data management, which are four of the most important issues affecting consumers.

 How does the cost of a mobile payment differ from a card payment?

 There are potentially tremendous cost efficiencies to be gained in the migration to mobile commerce where there is better technology and better security available for payments.
 However, there is also potential for the current high costs of card acceptance to be carried over into mobile commerce – with potentially new fees from new system participants.
-Currently, the cost of mobile payments follows the traditional cost structure in market implemented through the payments networks as either card present (NFC) or card not present (QR code, browser-based, or in-app on the mobile device) versus a specific cost structure for mobile.
+Currently, the cost of mobile payments follows the traditional cost structure in the market implemented through the payments networks as either card present (NFC) or card not present (QR code, browser-based, or in-app on the mobile device) versus a specific cost structure for mobile.

 What are mobile payments?